Easy Oven Baked Country Style Pork Ribs Recipe

 Dry Rib Rub:

 - Paprika.
 Use a milder and sweeter variety, often domestic, or a good Hungarian variety that is not spicy.
-Spanish varieties are smoky which isn't used in this recipe.
+Spanish varieties are smoky, which doesn’t add the perfect flavoring.

 - Brown sugar.
 Adds sweetness and a bit of crust to the pork ribs.